borderline-network/Dope/README.md

 A unique tag-based theme to arrange your publications into collections.
 Keep organized and let your readers explore your publications with ease.
 Completely free and fully responsive, released under the MIT license.

+### This was forked to provide a clean, established online publication UI to the borderline project

 **Demo: https://dope.ghost.io**

 &nbsp;